← The Signal

 The BODY module lets you shape attack versus sustain with Punch and Tail independently, and even per frequency band in multiband mode.
 The SUB module lets you decide whether low-end energy comes from a resonant, input-driven behaviour (HARMONIC) or a more synthetic, trackable sine (SYNTH).
 Instead of “turn up Punch until it feels good,” frame it as an instrument designer would: how fast should this drum speak?
 How long should it sustain?
 How much of its perceived weight should come from fundamental versus harmonics versus synthesized sub?

-That framing produces better decisions and produces decisions you can repeat.
+That framing produces better decisions, and repeatable ones.

 Where Lossless Fits in This History